 In most cases, you’ll need a full, unrestricted driver licence (held for a minimum of 12 months) that is not suspended, expired, or cancelled.
 If your licence is not in English, you’ll need to present an International Driving Permit alongside your original licence.
 Drivers with a learner permit, or a restricted or provisional licence, may not be permitted to rent a car.

 Keep in mind that you will need to provide the original copies of any required documents, and you may be asked to provide additional forms of identification.

-An International Driving Permit is a translation of your national driver's licence.
-If your licence is not in English and you want to drive in New Zealand then you need an International Driving Permit.
+An International Driving Permit is a translation of your international driver licence.
+If your licence is not in English and you want to rent a car in New Zealand, you’ll need an International Driving Permit.
 Before leaving for New Zealand, you must apply for a translation with your local transport authority.